Nick Davies spent 40 years as a journalist, mainly doing investigative work for The Guardian, before retiring in 2016.

 In June 2010, he initiated the alliance of news organisations which published US military and diplomatic secrets which had been obtained by Wikileaks.
 That series provoked a global debate about US foreign policy and led to the Guardian winning the award of Newspaper of the Year.
 It was the subject of a film made by Dreamworks, Fifth Estate, starring Benedict Cumberbatch as Julian Assange and with David Thewlis as Nick Davies.

-Between July 2009 and July 2011, he wrote more than a hundred Guardian stories about crime in Rupert Murdoch’s News of the World and about the failure of British governments, police and press regulators to hold Murdoch to account.
+Between July 2009 and July 2011, he wrote nearly a hundred Guardian stories about crime in Rupert Murdoch’s News of the World and about the failure of British governments, police and press regulators to hold Murdoch to account.
 This led to six different police inquiries in England and Scotland, a series of arrests and criminal trials, and to the establishing of Lord Justice Leveson’s inquiry into the culture and practices of the press.
-His work on this subject has won eight awards including the German Henri Nannen award for press freedom and the award as journalist of the year from the Foreign Press Association in London.
+His work on this subject won eight awards including the German Henri Nannen award for press freedom and the award as journalist of the year from the Foreign Press Association in London.

 In the summer of 2013, he was part of the Guardian team which worked on a mass of material supplied by Edward Snowden about the UK government’s involvement in the mass surveillance of communications.
 This included exposing Operation Tempora, in which the UK spying agency GCHQ – acting without the approval of Parliament and with dubious legal authority – had attached wires to transatlantic cables as part of an attempt to intercept the entire flow of Internet and telecoms traffic.
 The Guardian and the Washington Post were jointly awarded the Pulitzer Prize for public service for their work with Snowden.